steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Interactive SVGs can be a game changer for designers working with Devs.

-A designer can ‘sneak’ interactivity into old codebases where they couldn’t touch the code, by uploading an image to a Content Management System.
+A designer can add interactivity without developer help by uploading a SVG image, for example in Content Management Systems.

 I made this handy color wheel for our Goldman Sachs Design System (which was public when I lead the team).
 It is still [available on Archive.org](https://web.archive.org/web/20220819072910/https://design.gs.com/home)